praveensripati/001-mcafee-aws-dev-workshop/README.md

 - **Session 5**

     - What is Serverless?
-The different services around serverless from AWS.
+The different services around serverless from AWS
     - Introduction to Lambda.
 Different ways of invoking Lambda.
-    - Invoking Lambda via CloudWatch Scheduler and CloudWatch Events  (Python, NodeJS).
+    - Invoking Lambda via CloudWatch Scheduler and CloudWatch Events  (Python, NodeJS)
-    - Analyzing the Lambda Logs using CloudWatch Insights.
+    - Analyzing the Lambda Logs using CloudWatch Insights

 - **Session 6**